 9. Home of Red Bull

 We have all relied on Red Bull to pull an all-nighter for whatever reasons.
 But you certainly have Thailand to thank for it as its place of origin.

 In this ‘Land of Smiles’, it would be considered extremely rude if you raised your voice.
 When in Thailand, do what the Thai’s do – Smile.

 Don’t you feel enlightened?
-Well, once you’re done being the smart one in your group by telling them what you just learnt, get your Thailand Visa, book your flight ticket and head off to the shores of Thailand.
+Well, once you’re done being the smart one in your group by telling them what you just learnt, get your Thailand Visa, book your flight ticket and head off to the shores of Thailand for a holiday.

 90 days Dubai Visa | 30 days Dubai Visa | 14 days Dubai Visa | Dubai Transit Visa | Schengen Visa | UK Visa | Dubai Visa | Dubai Visa Online | Qatar Visa | Singapore Visa | Malaysia Visa | Malaysia eNTRI Visa | Sri Lanka Visa | Thailand Visa | Australia Visa | France Visa | Turkey Visa Online | Bahrain Visa | China Visa | Oman Visa | Philippines Visa | Canada Visa | United States Visa | New Zealand Visa | Italy Visa